suno-ai/bark/README.md

 git clone https://github.com/suno-ai/bark
 cd bark && pip install .
 ```
+*Note: Do NOT use 'pip install bark'.
+It installs a different package, which is not managed by Suno.*

 ## 🛠️ Hardware and Inference Speed

 Bark has been tested and works on both CPU and GPU (`pytorch 2.0+`, CUDA 11.7 and CUDA 12.0).

-Running Bark requires running >100M parameter transformer models.
-On modern GPUs and PyTorch nightly, Bark can generate audio in roughly realtime.
-On older GPUs, default colab, or CPU, inference time might be 10-100x slower.
+On enterprise GPUs and PyTorch nightly, Bark can generate audio in roughly real-time.
+On older GPUs, default colab, or CPU, inference time might be significantly slower.
+For older GPUs or CPU you might want to consider using smaller models.
+Details can be found in out tutorial sections here.

+The full version of Bark requires around 12GB of VRAM to hold everything on GPU at the same time.
+To use a smaller version of the models, which should fit into 8GB VRAM, set the environment flag `SUNO_USE_SMALL_MODELS=True`.

-If you don't have new hardware available or if you want to play with bigger versions of our models, you can also sign up for early access to our model playground [here](https://3os84zs17th.typeform.com/suno-studio).
+If you don't have hardware available or if you want to play with bigger versions of our models, you can also sign up for early access to our model playground [here](https://3os84zs17th.typeform.com/suno-studio).

 ## ⚙️ Details

-Similar to [Vall-E](https://arxiv.org/abs/2301.02111) and some other amazing work in the field, Bark uses GPT-style
-models to generate audio from scratch.
-Different from Vall-E, the initial text prompt is embedded into high-level semantic tokens without the use of phonemes.
-It can therefore generalize to arbitrary instructions beyond speech that occur in the training data, such as music lyrics, sound effects or other non-speech sounds.
-A subsequent second model is used to convert the generated semantic tokens into audio codec tokens to generate the full waveform.
-To enable the community to use Bark via public code we used the fantastic
+Bark is fully generative tex-to-audio model devolved for research and demo purposes.
+It follows a GPT style architecture similar to [AudioLM](https://arxiv.org/abs/2209.03143) and [Vall-E](https://arxiv.org/abs/2301.02111) and a quantized Audio representation from [EnCodec](https://github.com/facebookresearch/encodec).
+It is not a conventional TTS model, but instead a fully generative text-to-audio model capable of deviating in unexpected ways from any given script.
+Different to previous approaches, the input text prompt is converted directly to audio without the intermediate use of phonemes.
+It can therefore generalize to arbitrary instructions beyond speech such as music lyrics, sound effects or other non-speech sounds.
-[EnCodec codec](https://github.com/facebookresearch/encodec) from Facebook to act as an audio representation.

 Below is a list of some known non-speech sounds, but we are finding more every day.
 Please let us know if you find patterns that work particularly well on [Discord](https://discord.gg/J2B2vsjKuE)!